What to Wear to a Family Photoshoot

 Accessorize, Accessorize, Accessorize

 Should you wear the hat?
 Yes!
-Those leopard high heels?
+That bowtie?
 100% Yes!
 Accessories will add interest, dimension, and spark to your photos creating images that you will treasure!
 Add scarves, jewelry, jackets, sparkles, bowties, special shoes, boots, vests, statement earrings, elegant necklaces, hair bows, or flower crowns.
+Dress little girls in tulle and little boys in cowboy hats or bowties!
 Any of these accessories will take your pictures to the next level!

 Be careful with patterns

 Patterns are okay...
 Just be sure they are small and tight so as not to distract from the subject!
-Nothing busy!
+Since you want the focus to be on faces, it's best to wear patterns that are low contrast rather than high contrast.
+Avoid anything busy!

 Go heavier with makeup